bg

 Difficulty Adjustment

-To maintain consistent block times, Litecoin Cash uses the DarkGravity V3 algorithm, which was originally developed for Dash.
-This system adjusts the mining difficulty with every block, allowing it to respond quickly to changes in the network's mining power.
+To maintain consistent block times, Litecoin Cash uses the DarkGravity V3 algorithm.
+This system, originally developed for Dash, adjusts the mining difficulty with every block, allowing it to respond quickly to changes in the network's mining power.

 Litecoin Cash vs. Litecoin: Side-by-Side Comparison